S. Korea certain N. Korean leader's brother killed in Malaysia

 SEOUL/KUALA LUMPUR, Feb.
 15, Kyodo

-South Korea's Unification Ministry said Wednesday it is certain that the older half-brother of North Korean leader Kim Jong Un was killed in Malaysia earlier in the week.
+South Korea's government said Wednesday it is certain that North Korean leader Kim Jong Un's elder half-brother has been murdered in Malaysia.

-Jeong Joon Hee said the ministry is certain that the man, who died after an attack at Kuala Lumpur airport Monday, was Kim Jong Nam, 45, but declined to give further details.
+Malaysian police are looking for two women who are suspected of attacking 45-year-old Kim Jong Nam at Kuala Lumpur's international airport on Monday.

-Meanwhile, South Korea's National Intelligence Service said during a closed briefing to the parliamentary intelligence committee that it was informed about the death three to four hours after the incident occurred, according to Yonhap News Agency.
+A Japanese government official, who spoke on condition of anonymity, said information suggesting that the pair might already be dead has been received, while one Malaysian news site published what it claimed were CCTV images of one of the attackers.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.